mdsimon2/RPi-CamillaDSP/README.md

 ### How does this work?

 Starting point is a RPi4 or RPi5 running either Raspberry Pi OS Lite or Ubuntu Server 64 bit.
 RPi4 is recommended over RPi5 due to lower cost and better thermal performance.
-However, a RPi5 is required for multichannel I2S applications such as the HifiBerry DAC8x.
+However, RPi5 is required for multichannel I2S applications such as the HifiBerry DAC8x.

 CamillaDSP will be set up such that it is always running on the RPi as a service.
 A web browser based GUI is available to configure CamillaDSP after initial setup.